Maitrayaniya Upanishad: Human suffering, its causes and the nature of Selfs - Third Prapathaka

-The third Prapathaka of Maitri Upanishad presents a theory of Self that is different than the Vedanta school of Hinduism, rather it resonates with its Samkhya school.
+The third Prapathaka of Maitri Upanishad presents a theory of Self that is different from the Vedanta school of Hinduism, rather it resonates with its Samkhya school.
 It enumerates different types of Atman, the three Gunas and how these "qualities of personality" overwhelm him from his essential nature into egoistic life of cravings, the source of evil and sorrow in a man's life, and other terminology from the Samkhya philosophy.

 The third Prapathaka opens with the question, "if Self is inherently great, then who is this Self that suffers from the 'bright and dark fruits' of karma, rebirth and is overcome by Dvandva (pairs of opposite such as heat and cold, health and disease, etc)?"